-PSLO Advanced Proficient Developing Beginning Absent Program SLO #1 - Students will be able to develop and express ideas in writing Demonstrates a thorough understanding of context, audience, and purpose that is responsive to the assigned task(s) and focuses all elements of the work.
+PSLO Advanced Proficient Developing Beginning Absent #1 - Students will be able to develop and express ideas in writing Demonstrates a thorough understanding of context, audience, and purpose that is responsive to the assigned task(s) and focuses all elements of the work.
 Uses appropriate, relevant, and compelling content to illustrate mastery of the subject, conveying the writer's understanding, and shaping the whole work.
 Uses graceful language that skillfully communicates meaning to readers with clarity and fluency and is virtually error-free.
 Demonstrates adequate consideration of context, audience, and purpose and a clear focus on the assigned task(s) (e.g., the task aligns with audience, purpose, and context).
-Uses appropriate, relevant, and Demonstrates awareness of context, audience, purpose, and to the assigned tasks(s) (e.g., begins to show awareness of audience's perceptions and assumptions).
-Uses appropriate and relevant content to develop and explore ideas through most of the work.
+Uses appropriate, relevant, and compelling content to explore ideas within the context of the discipline and shape the whole work.
+Uses straightforward language that generally conveys meaning to readers with few errors. relevant content to develop and explore ideas through most of the work.
 Demonstrates minimal attention to context, audience, purpose, and to the assigned tasks(s) (e.g., expectation of instructor or self as audience).
 Uses appropriate and relevant content to develop simple ideas in some parts of the work.
 Uses language that sometimes impedes meaning because of errors in usage.
 Does not demonstrate attention to context, audience, purpose, or to the assigned tasks(s).
 Does not use appropriate and relevant content to develop ideas in the work.
-Uses language that frequently impedes meaning because of errors in usage.
-Specific position (perspective, thesis/hypothesis) is imaginative, taking into account the complexities of an issue.
+Uses language that frequently impedes meaning because of errors in usage. #2 - Students will be able to explore issues, ideas, artifacts and events before accepting or formulating opinions or conclusions Specific position (perspective, thesis/hypothesis) is imaginative, taking into account the complexities of an issue.
 Thoroughly (systematically and methodically) analyzes own and others' assumptions.
-Conclusion is logical and reflects an informed evaluation and ability to place evidence and perspectives in priority order. (perspective, thesis/hypothesis) takes into account the complexities of an issue.
-Identifies own and others' assumptions.
-Conclusion is logically tied to a range of information, including opposing viewpoints. assumptions.
+Conclusion is logical and reflects an informed evaluation and ability to place evidence and perspectives in priority order. information, including opposing viewpoints.
+Specific position (perspective, thesis/hypothesis) acknowledges different sides of an issue.
+Questions some assumptions.
 May be more aware of others' assumptions than one's own (or vice versa).
-Conclusion is logically tied to information Specific position (perspective, thesis/ hypothesis) is stated but is simplistic and obvious.
+Conclusion is logically tied to information (because information is chosen to fit the desired conclusion).
+Specific position (perspective, thesis/ hypothesis) is stated but is simplistic and obvious.
 Shows an emerging awareness of present assumptions (sometimes labels assertions as assumptions).
 Conclusion is inconsistently tied to some of the information discussed.
 Specific position (perspective, thesis/hypothesis) is not stated.
 Does not show an awareness of assumptions.
 Conclusion is not tied to the information discussed.